milofultz/tinybrainfans/wiki/~The Pile/gherkin.md

 description: Gherkin is a business readable language which helps you to describe business behavior without going into details of implementation.
 ---

 Gherkin is a business readable language which helps you to describe business behavior without going into details of implementation.
-Built out of Behavior Driven Development, the goal is to create a document that can act as a test, the criteria, and the requirements of a feature.
+Built out of Behavior Driven Development[5], the goal is to create a document that can act as a test, the criteria, and the requirements of a feature.

 > Remember, behavior scenarios are more than tests – they also represent requirements and acceptance criteria.
 Good Gherkin comes from good behavior.
 >